 As a general feature, the implementation system looks overregulated with complicated and in many cases unclear procedures associated with excessive bureaucracy and high administrative burden have slowed down and even blocked the processes, mainly at the expense of the beneficiaries.
 The allocation of responsibilities at all levels has to be reviewed and procedures simplified reducing the administrative burden.
 The tools used in programme implementation in all phases have to be clear, useful and friendly to beneficiaries.
 MEF has already started the simplification of the procedures resulting in faster and easier procurement for private beneficiaries, contracting, reporting and payment claims requirements.
-As a good basis for further simplifications to continue the administrative burden reduction.
+As a good basis for further simplifications a study on administrative burden has been finalised o 2014, providing practical recommendations to continue the administrative burden reduction.